 \section{Numerical reconstructions and discussions}

-The uniqueness proof directly lends itself to a slice-by-slice reconstruction algorithm, which can be viewed as a multi-dimensional analogue of the algebraic reconstruction algorithm due to Curtis and Morrow \cite{CurtisMorrow:1991} for square lattices.
-The detailed procedure is listed in Algorithm \ref{alg:calderon}.
-When recovering the conductivity on \(E_t\), it employs a basis of the quotient space \(\ker T^{(t)} / \ker T^{(t-1)}\).
-Like Curtis-Morrow algorithm \cite{CurtisMorrow:1991}, each iteration of the algorithm involves only simple algebraic operations.
-One essential step per loop is to solve for the potential with the Cauchy data specified on the boundary $ J_{t-1}^\mathrm{S}$.
-Similar to the Cauchy problem for the Laplace equation, the problem is expected to be ill-conditioned.

-We present numerical results for cubic lattices to illustrate the feasibility of the algorithm.
-The relevant numerical results are shown in Figs.~\ref{fig:Recovered_Cond} and \ref{fig:Recovered_Cond2} for cubic lattices of different sizes $n$.
-Note that Algorithm~\ref{alg:calderon} initiates the reconstruction process from a single corner of the cubic lattice.
-However, numerically the error grows as the iteration proceeds.
-The displayed reconstructions combine the eight solutions obtained by starting from each of the eight corners, and for each edge in the graph, we select the solution corresponding to the closest corner.
+The uniqueness proof lends itself to a slice-by-slice reconstruction algorithm, which can be viewed as a multi-dimensional analogue of the algebraic reconstruction algorithm due to Curtis and Morrow \cite{CurtisMorrow:1991} for square lattices.
+The detailed reconstruction procedure is listed in Algorithm \ref{alg:calderon}.
+When recovering the conductivity on the edge set \(E_t\), it employs a basis $\{\varphi_i\}$ of the quotient space \(\ker T^{(t)} / \ker T^{(t-1)}\).
+Like the Curtis-Morrow algorithm \cite{CurtisMorrow:1991}, each iteration of the algorithm involves only simple algebraic operations.
+Note that Algorithm~\ref{alg:calderon} starts the reconstruction process from one corner of the hypercubic lattice.
+However, numerically the reconstruction error grows as the iteration proceeds.
+The final reconstructions should combine the different solutions obtained by starting from each of the corners, and for each edge in the graph, we select the solution corresponding to the closest corner.